ronchiong/clerk-census/README.md

 # clerk-census
- This is a repository of projects for automating tasks related to administrative census work in the medical hospitals.
+ This is a repository of projects for automating census data.